 GMAT Club

-Which of the following, if true, most helps to explain the results of the study mentioned above?
+Which of the following, if true, casts the most serious doubt on the value of the simultaneous interview technique?

 View 0 replies